lukasvermeer/srm/README.md

 # Sample Ratio Mismatch (SRM) Checker

-Running online controlled experiments--also known as A/B tests--can be difficult.
-A simple test can be used to detect a [wide variety of data quality issues](https://dl.acm.org/citation.cfm?id=3292500.3330722).
-Only sample counts are required as input, so this test can be used even when experimenters only have access to summary statistics; such as when using third-party tools, or reading academic research reports.
+The Sample Ratio Mismatch (SRM) test can be used to detect [a wide variety of data quality issues](https://dl.acm.org/citation.cfm?id=3330722) that may affect online experiments (aka A/B tests).
+Only expected proportions and observed sample counts are required as input for this procedure, so this test can be used even in cases where experimenters only have access to summary statistics; such as when using third-party tools.

-Everyone running A/B tests [should be doing this important SRM test](https://twitter.com/ronnyk/status/932798952679776256?lang=en).
-This simple website can be used to do so.
+This repository contains a microsite and a [Chrome Extension](https://chrome.google.com/webstore/detail/sample-ratio-mismatch-che/ikielffdbameifemkibfheolelbohipn) that can be used to do so.